 All of these elements combine to form a living, functional space station full of adventures and dangers.
 Every new room is brimming with potential for new story revelations, new item upgrades, or new secrets to uncover.
 But your devious enemies could be lurking anywhere, so as exciting as exploring is you’ll need to be cautious and methodical about it.
 You’ll get a handy device for scanning and detecting foes (and researching them, too) but you’ll need to use it until you get familiar with them.
 And it’s not a perfect system either, as the enemies lose a bit of their luster once you get used to fighting the same weird smoke monsters over and over.
 New ones are always a thrill but seeing them again and again gets a little old, especially when you’re having to hike back and forth across the station in the closing hours of the game.

 That was about the biggest complaint I could muster about the game, though.
-I seriously haven’t been this enthralled by a shooter since System Shock 2, and though I’m still early in the huge amount of exploring to do I’m tempted to say this is the better game.
+I seriously haven’t been this enthralled by a shooter since System Shock 2, and I’m tempted to say this is the better game.
 Prey looks and sounds phenomenal, setting a new bar for detailed environments and ambient effects.
 The style of the station feels realistic and natural, evolved from the space race of the 1960s to the clean, familiar lines of the 2030s.
 The enemies sound disturbing and imposing, your weapons have heft and character to them, and every switch and screen feels good to mash.
 Prey is nothing short of a masterpiece, a new pinnacle in the open-ended shooter genre, and something so gratifying to play that anyone should be able to find something to love about it.